sacooper/Faction/API.md

 ## Friends
 ### Sending a Friend Request
-#### /api/user/request-friend (POST)
+#### /api/user/request-friend (POST)(+)
 - JSON object {username}
     - Friend contains username of person to request
+- Success: 200 OK
+    - Already friends with user
+    - User already added you, therefore you are now friends
 - Success: 201 Created
+    - Created friend request
+- Error: 400 Bad Request
-    - No Body, occurs on successful cration of friend request
+    - Username of friend is invalid
-- Error: 403 Forbidden - user not logged in
+    - Cannot add yourself
+    - Friend request already posted
+    - Already friends with user
+- Error: 500 Internal Server Error
+    - return error

 ### Responding to a Friend Request
-#### /api/user/accept-friend (POST)
+#### /api/user/accept-friend (POST)(+)
 - JSON object {username, accepted}
     - username is the username of person you wish to accept as a friend
     - Will accept if accepted is true, assumed false otherwise
 - Success: 200 OK
+    - Case accepted was true
+        - Already friends with user
-- Error: 403 Forbidden - user not logged in
+        - Successfully added user
+    - Case accepted was false
+        - Successfully removed friend request from user
+- Error: 400 Bad Request
+    - Cannot add yourself
+    - Username provided is invalid
+- Error: 500 Internal Server Error
+    - return error

 ### Deleting a friend
-#### /api/user/delete-friend (DELETE)
+#### /api/user/delete-friend (DELETE)(+)
 - JSON object {username}
     - username is the username of the friend you wish to delete
 - Success: 200 OK
-- Error: 403 Forbidden - user not logged in
+    - Successfully removed user from friend's list
+    - User was already not your friend
+- Error: 400 Bad Request
+    - Tried to remove himself
+- Error: 500 Internal Server Error
+    - return error

 ## User utilities
-### Searching for Users
+### Getting all factions related to user
-#### /api/user/search (GET)
+#### /api/user/factions (GET)(+)
-- Optional query parameter search=""
-    - If search paramater not included, returns a list of all users, otherwise only returns users with usernames containing that substring
-- Success: 200 OK
+- Success; 200 OK
-    - Body contains JSON object {friends : []}, containing list of usernames of user's friends
-- Error: 403 Forbidden
-    - user not logged in
+    - data attribute of body contains JSON object {sent: [], received: []}
+        - sent is an array of {sender: username string,story,fact,id}
+        - received is an array of {sender: your user id,story,fact,id}
 - Error: 500 Internal Server Error
     - error returned

 ### Getting user's friends
-#### /api/user/friends (GET)
+#### /api/user/friends (GET)(+)
 - Success: 200 OK
-- Body contains JSON object {friends: []}, the array contains username strings
+    - data attribute contains JSON array containing a list of your friends' usernames
 - Error: 500 Internal Server Error
     - error returned

-### Getting all factions related to user
+### Searching for Users
-#### /api/user/factions (GET)
+#### /api/user/search (GET)(+)
+- Optional query parameter search=""
+    - search parameter to match all users in database
-- Success; 200 OK
+- Success: 200 OK
-    - Body contains JSON object {sent: [], received: []}
-        - sent is an array of {sender: username string,story,fact,id}
-        - received is an array of {sender: your user id,story,fact,id}
+    - data attribute contains a JSON array, containing list of usernames that match the search parameter (or all usernames if search parameter is empty)
 - Error: 500 Internal Server Error
     - error returned